ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/tls/mtls.md

   The Kubernetes Secret must contain a valid TLS certificate.
-If the environment variable `AMBASSADOR_FORCE_SECRET_VALIDATION` is set and the Secret contains an invalid certificate, $productName$ will reject the Secret and completely disable the `Host`;
+If the environment variable `AMBASSADOR_FORCE_SECRET_VALIDATION` is set and the Secret contains an invalid certificate, Emissary will reject the Secret and completely disable the `Host`;
   see [**Certificates and Secrets**](../#certificates-and-secrets) in the TLS overview.

 </Alert>

-After loading the certificates, we can tell $productName$ when to use them by setting the `tls` parameter in a `Mapping`:
+After loading the certificates, we can tell Emissary when to use them by setting the `tls` parameter in a `Mapping`:

 ```yaml